spencerjauslander/mta-transit-performance/README.md

 This pattern becomes even more apparent when looking at the F and C lines, which also share tracks with the B. Both lines have similarly high delay rates and low OTP, suggesting that shared-track operations and interlining may be contributing significantly to their poor reliability.

+The 2 train stands out as an exception, running on a different track from the B, C, and F track.
+Interlining with those specific lines isn't a plausible explanation for its poor performance.
+Its appearance in the bottom five points towards its own unique problems (its own interlining partners, express/local conflicts, or corridor-specific infrastructure issues).
+The N sits in a similar position which would require its own investigation.

 We will take a closer look at reporting categories later, analyzing the effects in relation to delays.

 ### Year Analysis
 The year analysis looks over the last five years and checks which year performed the best.

 One of the more obvious observations, 2020 was the best year in terms of delay rate and OTP.
-This is most likely due to COVID: less people taking the subways = less stress on the subway system.
+This is most likely due to COVID: fewer riders meant lower congestion and less strain on trains, stations, and crews.
-Note that delay rate ignores the volume of schedule trips so COVID having less overall trips is not a factor.
+It's worth noting that delay rate ignores the volume of scheduled trips, so a drop in the number of trains running wouldn't, by itself, explain the improvement.
+Rather, the likely cause is the reduction in ridership and congestion easing the operation pressure that typically causes delays (crowding-related dwell time, medical incidents).
-This effect can be observed with 2021, an observable correlation of COVID reduced restrictions leading to more delays and lower OTP.
-Ultimately, resulting in the worst year of 2022 where delays reaches a peak and OTP reaches an all time low.
+This effect becomes clearer when looking at 2021, where an easing of COVID restrictions correlates with rising delays and falling OTP as ridership rebounded.
+The trend continues into 2022, the worst year in the dataset, where delays peak and OTP hits an all time low, consistent with ridership and system stress returning to (or exceeding) pre-pandemic levels.

 ### Month Analysis
 The month analysis evaluates subway reliability across the year to identify periods when riders are most likely to experience delays.